Meghan Musnicki

-She attended Naples Central School District in Naples, NY, and was a guest speaker at the Naples Central School Graduation in 2013, the year after she won her first Olympic gold medal.
+She attended Naples Central School District in Naples, New York, and was a guest speaker at the Naples Central School Graduation in 2013, the year after she won her first Olympic gold medal.

 Musnicki is a 2005 graduate of Ithaca College.

 Musnicki qualified to represent the United States at the 2020 Summer Olympics.
 She rowed in the seven seat of the US women's eight which finished in overall fourth place.

-At the Henley Royal Regatta in 2022 Musnicki teamed up with Australian Olympian Jessica Morrison and went through to win the final of the Hambleden Pairs Challenge Cup over the British crew racing as Leander.
+Afterwards she retired, married rowing coach Skip Hielt and got a job in a data infrastructure company.
+One year later, Musnicki decided to enter the Henley Royal Regatta for fun.
+Teaming up with Australian Olympian Jessica Morrison, she went through to win the final of the Hambleden Pairs Challenge Cup over the British crew racing as Leander.
+Realizing she could still compete with full-time athletes, Musnicki went back into training and qualified for the 2024 Summer Olympics.